muratk5n/thirdwave/en/mbl/0119/2019/week26.md

 No problem.
 There is apathy towards her on my side, some use her as a anti-war-bludgeon which is fine, but there are other issues as well that she is not too vocal about.
-Plus she hasn't passed a barrier, the kinda attention that gets you more attention, until then u r kinda stealing from Bernie, aren't you?
-Not good.
-Some f---in weirdos around her too, like that Niko whathisface, with karaze consp. theories..

 All that leads to apathy so it's like "why do I care?".
 The answer needs to be positive, in a big way, bcz this is abt the executive and politics is more than issues, it's about a leader.

 "What is the left’s problem with Tulsi Gabbard?"